-Dimensions: 16.75 x 24cm (folded)
+54 pages, 16,75 x 24cm (folded)

 -textual: 10 poems on absent breasts, with words sampled from a range of discourses from autobiography, testimony, art history, medical case studies, lingerie advertising, feminist and queer gender studies and social media.

-As a visual object that adopts the form of the book, tender cups doesn’t fit into neat book categories (as a photobook or a literary book) the same way ‘breasts’ destabilise binary definitions of genre/sexuality, and fit/healthy bodies.
+As a visual object that adopts the form of the book, TENDER CUPS doesn’t fit into neat book categories (as a photobook or a literary book) the same way ‘breasts’ destabilise binary definitions of genre/sexuality, and fit/healthy bodies.

 As expected of an artist’s book it is a reflexive kind of work in its materiality.
 The format and binding invoke the chest in a non-binary way, both symmetric and assymetric, flat and three-dimensional; In its scale and page folding focus the reading experience on the use of the hand and synaptic sense of touch.